|Title : A Study on clinical evaluation and prescribing patter of drugs used in schizophrenia patients

 - Social media links of all author(s) ( facebook, Twitter, Youtube, Instagram)

-Each manuscript (popular article and mini review) must include Graphical abstract, Abstract/Summary, Keywords, Introduction, Conclusions, Conflict of Interest (if any), Acknowledgement (if any), Funding statement (if any), Abbreviations (if any), and References.
+Each manuscript must include Graphical abstract, Abstract/Summary, Keywords, Introduction, Conclusions, Conflict of Interest (if any), Acknowledgement (if any), Funding statement (if any), Abbreviations (if any), and References.

-In case of Short Research Communication, Materials and Methods, Results & Discussion may be included as per requirement.
+In case of Short Research Communication and Research Article, Materials and Methods, Results & Discussion should be included.

 Authors of each manuscrits should also clearly mention the categories of manuscript as following: